newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant.md

 callToActionText: Renew My Registration
 ---
 :::infoAlert
-If you renew accounting firm registration within the 30-day late renewal period, you will have to pay a late renewal fee charge.
+If you renew your accounting firm registration within the 30-day late renewal period, you will have to pay a late renewal fee charge.
 :::
 Your accounting firm registration will expire every three years.